Davina203g/plsql-window-functions-Davina-Gladys-IRIBAGIZA-MUTARUTINYA/README.md

 # plsql-window-functions-Davina-Gladys-IRIBAGIZA-MUTARUTINYA

-Business context: Fresh Fruit Market is small fruit retail business operating through it's sales and operations department across 3 Regions of Rwanda (Kigali, Muhanga, Huye) serving customers through market stalls and retail shops, mobile vendors.

-Data Challenge: The sales and operations department lacks insight into which fruits perform best by district and season, identifying valuable customers, and can not plan inventory allocation leading to waste and missed opportunities.

-Expected Outcome: The analysis will help department identify top-performing fruits by region, segment customers for targeted market, optmise inventory aallocation and make data_driven decisions about expansion and product lines.
+Business Context:

+The Fresh Fruit Market is a small retail business in Rwanda, operating in Kigali, Muhanga, and Huye.
+Sales take place from local stalls and shops.
+Eventhough the business runs, the sales and operations department struggles with knowing which fruits perform best in each region and season.
+Sometimes, inventory goes to waste or doesn’t meet demand due to that, and the business also fails to serve it's valuable customers effectively.

+Data Challenge:

+- Which fruits perform best in each region and season?

+- Who are the top customers, and how can they be segmented?

+- What trends have effect on sales and inventory?

+- How can this information be used to ensure better marketing?

+Expected Outcome:

+- Identify the top 5 products in each region.

+- Track running sales totals and growth patterns.

+- Segment customers into value based groups.

+- Smoothen seasonal fluctuations with moving averages.

+- Plan inventory and marketing with real-time data.

 Success Criteria: